 Be still and know

 In reverence of the Holy One of Israel, I agree with the command to still my mind and know God in my heart.
 I worship the “I am” Moses encountered in the burning bush.
 I contemplate God is seeking me far more than I seek after Him and that he desires to give me the awareness of His Presence.
 I open my heart to receive and listen in the stillness.
 I meditate on the verse releasing the distracting thoughts that rob me of being aware of His presence.
-In the stillness, I purposely seek to sit at the feet of Christ and let the cares of the world become still and silent within me.
+In the silence, I purposely seek to sit at the feet of Christ and let the cares of the world become still and silent within me.
 (Calming My Restless Mind)

 The pulse of my heart is to know God.
 The stillness is to be mindful of God in the present moment.
-When I live my life focused on tomorrow, it insults today.
-So at the moment, I release my fears and confess my sins that reside in the secret chambers of my heart.
+When I live, my life focused on tomorrow; it insults today.
+So, I release my fears and confess my sins that reside in the secret chambers of my heart.
 My one desire and one thought are to know God.
 In the silence, I die to my will and ego and seek the conversion of my heart over to God.